-This module introduces the student to the basic legal system of the U.K. and its importance in business situations and where possible focuses on similar
+This module introduces the student to the basic legal system of the U.K. and its importance in business situations and where possible focuses on similar cypriot legislation.
+Legal issues will be outlined and their applications will be discussed.
+Students will also be expected to apply their knowledge on certain topics in theoretical scenarios.

-SYLLABUS CODE: MAT 201 SYLLABUS TITLE: STATISTICS I NUMBER OF CREDITS: 4
+SYLLABUS CODE: MAT 201

+SYLLABUS TITLE: STATISTICS I

+NUMBER OF CREDITS: 4